flyingmachine/brave-clojure-web/content/getting-started.md

 # Building, Running, and The REPL

+In this chapter, you'll invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
 There's something powerful and motivating about getting a real program running.
 Once you can do that, you're free to experiment and you can actually share your work!

-In this chapter, you'll invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
-You'll also learn how to instantly experiment with code within a running Clojure process using a REPL.
-This will tighten your feedback loop, allowing you to learn more efficiently.
+You'll also learn how to instantly try out code within a running Clojure process using a REPL.
+This will allow you to quickly test your understanding of the language, allowing you to learn more efficiently.

-Below, we'll briefly introduce Clojure.
-Next, we'll cover Leiningen, the de-facto standard build tool for Clojure.
+In order to get there, I'll first briefly introduce Clojure.
+I think you'll agree that that's a useful topic in a Clojure book!
+Next, I'll cover Leiningen, the de-facto standard build tool for Clojure.
 By the end, you'll know how to do the following:

 - Create a new Clojure project with Leiningen
 - Build the project to create an executable jar file
 - Execute the jar file
 - Execute code in a Clojure REPL

 ## First things first: What is Clojure?

+Clojure was forged in a mythic volcano by Rich Hickey.
+Using an alloy of lisp, functional programming, and a lock of his own epic hair, he crafted a language which has proven to be delightful yet powerful.
+Its lisp heritage gives you the power to write code more expressively than is possible in most non-lisp languages.
+Its distinct take on functional programming will sharpen your thinking as a programmer *and* give you better tools for tackling complex domains like concurrent programming which are traditionally known to drive developers into years of therapy.
+All of which you'll learn about in this book.

+Clojure continues to evolve.
+As of this writing, it's at version 1.6.alpha3, and development is going strong.

-Clojure is actually two things!
+When talking about Clojure, though, it's important to keep in mind that Clojure is actually two things!
 They are:

 - Clojure the Language
-    -   Lisp dialect
+    - Lisp dialect with functional emphasis
-    -   Great support for concurrency and async programming
+    - Great support for concurrency and asynchronous programming
     - Path to enlightenment, etc.
 - Clojure the Compiler
     - An executable JAR, `clojure.jar`
     - Takes code written in Clojure the Language and compiles it to Java Virtual Machine (JVM) bytecode
     - Source of confusion

 This distinction is necessary because, unlike most programming languages - Ruby, Python, C, a bazillion others - Clojure is a *hosted